-A former President of the Ramblers, she’s made a number of television programmes on Britain’s great walks, including Coast to Coast and As The Crow Flies, walking in a straight line from Edinburgh to London.
+A former President of the Ramblers, Janet Street Porter has made a number of television programmes on Britain’s great walks, including Coast to Coast and As The Crow Flies, walking in a straight line from Edinburgh to London.

 She studied architecture before entering journalism and has commissioned and built two houses.
 She chose the content for a recent BBC4 series on post war architecture in Britain and presented The Genius of British Art and Demolition both for Channel 4.

 Janet appears twice weekly as a panelist on ITV1’s Loose Women, writes regularly for the Daily Mail and has a weekly column for the Independent on Saturdays.

 She has written seven books including two volumes of memoirs, two self-help guides and two books on walking.

 - Tonight: Old, Wealthy and on Benefits?
 ITV 1, 2016

 - A Taste of Britain, BBC 1, 2014

 - The Alan Titchmarsh Show, ITV 1, regular contributions